 In 2010, his first large-scale work, Magnificat was commissioned and premiered by the Nidaros Cathedral Girls´ Choir.
 The premiere got an overwhelming feedback leading to several new commissions.
 A recording was released by 2L in 2014 and the album has received excellent reviews in Gramophone, Choir & Organ and other classical magazines.
 Gramophone calls the music "haunting, beautifully arched, warmly compassionate".

-In April 2014 his Requiem was premiered by the Nidaros Cathedral Boys' Choir, and the work had its U.S. premiere in April 2015.
-The work had its New York City premiere at Carnegie Hall in January 2017, in a production with the Distinguished Concerts International New York (DCINY).
+In April 2014 his Requiem was premiered by the Nidaros Cathedral Boys' Choir.
+The work was performed at Carnegie Hall in 2017, in a production with the Distinguished Concerts International New York (DCINY).

-Kim was the Composer-in-residence for the Denver-based choral ensemble Kantorei and Artistic Director Joel Rinsema in their 2015/16 Season, which will end with Kim's second CD album to be released in January 2018 by Naxos.
-In 2016 the new large-scale work The Wound in the Water was premiered during the St. Olaf Festival in Trondheim, with Conspirare, conductor Craig Hella Johnson, soprano Elin Manahan Thomas, and TrondheimSolistene.
+Kim was the Composer-in-residence for the Denver-based Kantorei and Artistic Director Joel Rinsema in their 2015/16 Season.
+The collaboration was followed by Kim's second CD album, "Infinity", in 2018 by Naxos.
+In 2016 the new large-scale work The Wound in the Water was premiered at the St. Olaf Festival in Trondheim, with Conspirare, Craig Hella Johnson, soprano Elin Manahan Thomas, and TrondheimSolistene.

 Kim is an elected member of the Norwegian Composers Society, and a full-time composer focusing on choral music.
 From September 2017 he has signed with Boosey & Hawkes as one of their house composers.